The Low Testosterone Hormone Type

 - Avoid aluminum — Check your deodorant or antiperspirant

-What we can do about low testosterone:
+What you can do about it

 When dealing with hormone imbalance, it’s important to address what’s causing it.
 Ask yourself: What could be at the root of low testosterone?
 Dealing with the root cause is essential.

 Restoring balance most often requires — first and foremost — reestablishing a strong foundation with a supportive diet and lifestyle.
-This includes optimizing nutrition and sleep, finding exercise and stress management techniques, reducing toxic exposures, and working on mindset and social support.
+This includes optimizing nutrition and sleep, finding movement and stress management techniques, reducing toxic exposures, and working on mindset and social support.

 Check out this post for even more ways to get your hormones back in harmony.